I-question-this/music_maker/README.md

 # What is this?
-This is a small chip tune player inspired by the
-[town tune in Animal Crossing](https://animalcrossing.fandom.com/wiki/Town_tune).
+Created for the [2021 MakeUC Hackathon](https://makeuc.io/), this is a small chip tune player inspired by the [town tune in Animal Crossing](https://animalcrossing.fandom.com/wiki/Town_tune).

 There are 16 notes:
 + G low - E high
 + ~: Rest